seb26/seb26.github.io/post/_posts/2018-11-30-school-climate-protest.md

 date:           2018-11-30T22:00:00+16:00
 dateModified:   2018-11-30T22:00:00+16:00
 description:    |
-  The strike movement was inflamed by Prime Minister Scott Morrison, who rejected the premise of children leaving school and said they needed \'more learning and less activism\'.
+  The strike movement was inflamed by Prime Minister Scott Morrison, who rejected the premise of children leaving school and said they needed 'more learning and less activism'.
 categories:     photojournalism photography
 location:       Sydney
 country:        Australia